-Prerequisites: Biology and Algebra I

-Chemistry is a course designed to enable the students to use the scientific method to solve problems, to employ metric measurements and to demonstrate safe and effective use of laboratory instruments.
-Topics include states of matter, atomic structure, periodic table, bonding, nomenclature, chemical reactions, chemical equations, quantitative relationships, gases, stoichiometry, oxidation, reduction and branches in chemistry.
-This honors course is designed for the self-motivated, organized, creative, academically sound student.
+CHEMISTRY AND CHEMISTRY HONORS 10th-11th Grade - 1 Credit Prerequisites: Biology and Algebra I Chemistry is a course designed to enable the students to use the scientific method to solve problems, to employ metric measurements and to demonstrate safe and effective use of laboratory instruments.
+Topics include states of matter, atomic structure, the periodic table, bonding, nomenclature, chemical reactions, chemical equations, quantitative relationships, gases, stoichiometry, oxidation, reduction, and branches in chemistry.
+The honors course is designed for the self-motivated, organized, creative, academically sound student.
 Students should have a serious attitude toward academic standards.
 High expectations and additional critical thinking assignments/projects are included.
 Students are required to complete a science research project during the year.